kenta2/debian-all-source/README.md

 ```

 If you have installed binaries corresponding to two different versions
 of the same source, things will fail.
-First, put the source and
+In Debian Sid (maybe others),
+this can happen "naturally" as packages gradually migrate dependencies
+to a new version.
+To prevent the script from failing, put a source
-version to ignore in a file:
+and version to ignore in a file:

 file: ignoreversions.txt
 ```